 The entity performing the model training (LMF or NWDAF/MTLF) performs a bulk subscription for location model training measurements towards the AMF.
 The request denotes the target area, the desired time window for measurements, the desired number of measurements, and/or a desired frequency of measurements, and an indication whether measurements for UE-assisted positioning or RAN-assisted positioning are requested.
 The request can also denote a destination address to which measurements are to be provided.

-Editor's note: This selection of entity performing the model training is ffs.
+NOTE: The entity performing the model training is expected to be selected in the conclusion phase.

 The AMF selects NG-RAN node(s) based on the capabilities of the RAN nodes and their load and the target area and forwards the request to the selected RAN nodes.
 It may reject requests or parts of the target area if there are no suitable RAN nodes.